michalcichon/michalcichon.github.io/_posts/2021-04-06-algorithms-plus-data-structures-equals-programs.md

 Obviously both classes are awful, and as you can see side effects can happen very late (in this silly example after we add more than 16 elements to our globally available collection) so it can be difficult to spot the problem early.
 Imagine we have an application with thousand of classes using that `secretCollection` directly.

 As you can see there is also one more object usually recognized as an ant-pattern, the singleton.
 It received the bad press mainly because it creates a globally available object that can be accessed and mutated anywhere in our source code.
 However it used to be intensively applied in mobile development to save resources (I remember when we developed a banking app back then in 2010s we had to be very careful to not create too many amount formatters when we wanted to present hundred thousands of transactions in a single table view).
 Today as brand new phones have thousand times better specs than personal computers a decade ago, it has lost a bit its relevance, but still is quite useful.
 However, it needs to be used carefully.
-Other red light can be: a class with all methods static, a class with all attributes public.
+Other red flag can be: a class with all methods static, a class with all attributes public.
 When it comes to testing, as we can't really test global state agains all possible use cases, we usually can make at least the code that utilize singletons testable.

 ```swift
 class NotTestable {